 The M11 Plus offers a smooth and natural sound that doesn’t color the headphones you’re listening to.
-The power from its THX AAA-78 amp module comes in the middle of the pack at only 588mW over its balanced port and 206mW over single-ended but manages to deliver enough drive for most full-size headphones to reasonable volume levels and virtually any IEM you’d care to try.
+The power from its THX AAA-78 amp module comes in the middle of the pack at only 588mW over its balanced port and 206mW over single-ended.
+However, it delivers enough drive for most full-size headphones to reasonable volume levels and virtually any in-ear monitor (IEM) you’d care to try.
 What matters most is that the pure power you do get, with three gain modes, is low distortion while also lively.

-Adding to its list of high points are dedicated buttons for track controls and volume (including a capacitive touch slider), a glass front and back, a leather case, and a pre-installed screen protector for added protection, and you have a DAP that looks, feels, and performs better than just about anything else in its price bracket.
-While FiiO makes a fancier flagship (the M17) that’s certainly worth exploring, this model lives in the sweet spot of performance: price.
+Adding to its list of high points are dedicated buttons for track controls and volume (including a capacitive touch slider), a glass front and back, a leather case, and a pre-installed screen protector for added protection.
+You have a DAP that looks, feels, and performs better than just about anything else in its price bracket.
+While FiiO makes that fancier flagship worth exploring if you only own hard-to-drive summit-fi headphones, the M11 Plus lives in the sweet spot of the performance-to-price ratio.

 Best high-end: Astell&Kern A&ultima SP2000T